igorsterner/igorsterner.github.io/_portfolio/3-heidelberg.md

 ---
-title: "International Summer School of Language and Culture"
+title: "2022 - International Summer School of Language and Culture"
 excerpt: "During the 2022 summer, I joined Heidelberg University in Germany for a month of language & cultural learning.

 <br/><img src='/images/heidelberg.jpg'>"